MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-planning-guide.md

 If your organization is federated with Azure or uses any service, such as AD Connect, Office365 or OneDrive, or your users access cloud and on-premises resources, write **Hybrid** in box **1a** on your planning worksheet.

 If your organization doesn't have cloud resources, write **On-Premises** in box **1a** on your planning worksheet.

+>[!NOTE]
-> [!NOTE]
+>
->  * Main use case of On-Premises deployment is for "Enhanced Security Administrative Environments" also known as "Red Forests".
+>- Main use case of On-Premises deployment is for "Enhanced Security Administrative Environments" also known as "Red Forests"
->  * Migration from on-premise to hybrid deployment will require redeployment.
+>- Migration from on-premise to hybrid deployment will require redeployment

 ### Trust type